Chaunice/Chaunice/README.md

 # Hi there, I'm Chaunice Zhang 👋

-I'm a graduate student in **Corpus Linguistics** and **Quantitative Methods**, passionate about uncovering the stories hidden within text.
+I'm a graduate student in **Corpus Linguistics**, passionate about uncovering the stories hidden within text.
 I thrive on using computational tools to explore linguistic phenomena.

 ---

 ### 🚀 My Current Focus

 * Applying quantitative methods to analyze large-scale text corpora.
-* Exploring systems programming with Rust for performance-critical data processing.
-* Building data-driven tools and web visualisations to better understand language structure.
+* Building data-driven tools to better understand language structure.

 ---